wp-plugins/book-review/readme.txt

 = Resources =
 * Full documentation for the WordPress Book Review Plugin can be found [here](http://donnapeplinskie.com/wordpress-book-review-plugin/).
 * Follow me on [Google+](https://plus.google.com/u/0/+DonnaPeplinskie/posts), [Twitter](https://twitter.com/donnapep) or [LinkedIn](http://www.linkedin.com/in/donnapeplinskie).
-* If you have questions or suggestions, please post them in the [support forum](https://wordpress.org/support/plugin/book-review).
+* If you have problems, questions or suggestions, please post them in the [support forum](https://wordpress.org/support/plugin/book-review).

 = About Me =
 * I’m a front-end web developer with a fondness for WordPress.
-I blog about web development at [donnapeplinskie.com](http://donnapeplinskie.com/).
+I blog about web and professional development at [donnapeplinskie.com](http://donnapeplinskie.com/).
+* I’m author of the [WordPress Book Review Plugin](http://wordpress.org/plugins/book-review/) and [WordPress Date and Time Widget](http://wordpress.org/plugins/date-and-time-widget/).
 * I’m a developer advocate for [Rise Vision](http://risevision.com/).
-* I’m author of the [WordPress Book Review Plugin](http://wordpress.org/plugins/book-review/) and [WordPress Date and Time Widget](http://wordpress.org/plugins/date-and-time-widget/).
 * I’m founder and contributor of the [Book Wookie](http://bookwookie.ca) book blog.

 == Installation ==

+1. In WordPress, go to *Plugins* > *Add Plugins*.
+1. Search for *book review plugin*.
+1. Click on *Install Now*.
+1. Click on *Activate Plugin*.
+1. Customize the settings by clicking on *Book Review* in the *Settings* menu.

+OR

 1. Download the plugin and extract it.
 1. Upload the `book-review` folder to the `/wp-content/plugins/` directory on your server.